Facts about the magi in the Bible that will intrigue you to learn more about the Christmas story in the scripture.

 - Only the Gospel of Matthew Mentions the Magi

-Not adult Jesus who was doing miracles, but Jesus as a tiny child…a baby or toddler.
+Not adult Jesus who was doing miracles, but Jesus as a tiny child…a baby, or a toddler.
 It’s beautiful!

 Feel free to drop me a comment below!
 I would love to hear from you.